From AVON, you can find over 60,000 live-streaming films, including documentaries on race and social justice issues, such as:

 Promises (2001).
 A beautiful and deeply moving portrait of seven Palestinian and Israeli children.
 Emmy award - winning and Academy award - nominated.
 102 mins.

 Eyes on the Prize (1990) Eyes on the Prize is an American television series and 14-part documentary about the Civil Rights Movement in the United States.
 14 videos; 55-58 mins each.

-From this live-streaming database at the CSI Library, you may request films and documentaries such as:
+From Kanopy, another live-streaming database, you may request films and documentaries such as: